Monthly Updates- November

 ELA

-- Reading information excerpts to make inferences
+- Read informational excerpts to make inferences

-- Summarize the relevant details for research purposes.
+- Summarize the relevant details for research purposes

-- Write a draft of an essay
+- Write draft of an essay

 SCIENCE